It’s estimated that by the end of this year, around two billion people will be using mobile banking.

-One of the main challenges that mobile banking faces is security.
+One of the main challenges today is mobile banking security.
 If your phone is stolen, what is stopping the thieves from accessing your bank accounts or making purchases with your money?
 The answer to this problem is integrating more sophisticated biometric technology into mobile devices.

-In the coming years, we can expect to see the fingerprint scanner and facial recognition software being added to more mobile banking apps.
-Biometric identify checks will eventually replace passwords completely.
+In the coming years, we can expect to see fingerprint scanners and facial recognition software being added to more mobile banking apps.
+Biometric identification checks will eventually replace passwords completely.
 Not only will biometric authentication add more security to mobile banking, but it will also make it more efficient and convenient.

 Most mobile phone users are now familiar with performing voice searches using Google and Bing.
-It’s a convenient way to search the internet while on the move.
-Voice commands are expected to make a move to banking in the next few years, which will make online banking more secure and serviceable for consumers.
+IIt’s a convenient way to search the internet while on the move.
+Voice commands are expected to make the move to banking in the next few years, which will make online banking more secure and serviceable for consumers.

-Many banks have already added voice recognition as one of the methods for two-way authentication.
+Many banks have already added voice recognition as a method for two-way authentication.
 It acts as an additional layer of biometric security for accessing bank accounts.

 Some financial institutions also allow customers to make inquiries about transactions, transfer money, and report stolen cards using voice queries.
 As voice recognition technology improves, we expect to see voice banking enter the mainstream as well.

-One of the most exciting online banking trends is the delivery of personalized real-time customer service via “smart bots.”
+One of the most exciting online current trends in banking is the delivery of personalized real-time customer service via “smart bots.”
 A smart bot is an artificial intelligence (AI) system that uses machine learning, predictive analytics, and cognitive-communication to emulate a real human being.